-In general, the Florida Wildflower Foundation defines "Florida native wildflowers" as any flowering herbaceous species that grew wild within the state's natural ecosystems in the 1560s when Florida's first botanical records were created.
-Also recognized as native are flowering plants and grasses introduced before that time by Native Americans through travel and trade, and wildflowers introduced without aid of human intervention.

-Get InvolvedConserve, preserve, protect

-Help preserve Florida's native wildflowers on roadsides by urging your county to adopt wildflower-friendly mowing practices.
-Visit the Florida Wildflower Foundation web site to download a county resolution to present.
+In general, the Florida Wildflower Foundation defines native wildflowers as any flowering herbaceous species that grew wild within the state's natural ecosystems in the 1560s when Florida's first botanical records were created.
+Also recognized as native are flowering plants and grasses introduced before that time by Native Americans through travel and trade, as well as wildflowers introduced without aid of human intervention.
+Get Involved Conserve, preserve, protect You can help preserve native wildflowers on roadsides by urging your county to adopt wildflower-friendly mowing practices.
+Visit the Florida Wildflower Foundation website to download a county resolution to present.
 Support work for wildflowers by purchasing a State Wildflower license plate or by making a donation to the Florida Wildflower Foundation.
 Visit FlaWildflowers.org to learn more.

-The Florida Panhandle - a great place to see native wildflowers

-The Florida Panhandle's high percentage of public lands makes it a splendid place to see wildflowers in natural ecosystems.
-These holdings include the Apalachicola National Forest, a number of state forests and wildlife management areas, large natural areas surrounding two US Air Force bases, and land owned by the Northwest Florida Water Management District.
+The Florida Panhandle - a great place to see native wildflowers The Panhandle's plentiful public lands and rural places make it a wonderful place to see wildflowers.
+Natural lands include the Apalachicola National Forest, a number of state parks, forests and wildlife management areas, large natural areas surrounding two Air Force bases, and Northwest Florida Water Management District lands.
 Private conservation organizations such as Tall Timbers Research Station and Land Conservancy and The Nature Conservancy also own and/or manage substantial acreage.
 Most of this land is routinely managed by prescribed fire, which promotes the growth of native wildflowers and grasses.
-Soil characteristics also are key.
+Soil characteristics also are important.
 Many wildflowers thrive in the moist, slightly acidic fine-sand soils abundant in the Panhandle.
-In addition, cool winters, warm summers and plentiful rainfall (more than 60 inches annually) help support wildflower growth.
+Cool winters, warm summers and plentiful rainfall help support wildflower growth.